concurp1-1920/concurp1-1920.github.io/TPs/MagratheaJava.md

 finished after jj iterations` / `Bezerki bb has finished after kk iterations` respectively ( `vv` and `bb` are the respective process ids of Vogons and Bezerkis, `jj` and `kk` their remaining iterations.

-Note: Your program will be invoked via `jrgo` and/or `jrgox` - make sure you test with these commands.
-You must have a class called `Magrathea` in a file called `Magrathea.jr`.
+Note: Your program will be invoked via `java` - make sure you test with these commands.
+You must have a class called `Magrathea` in a file called `Magrathea.java`.

 **Note:  Do not forget to run cvs-init-proj before starting the assignment.**